-Real or perceived design flaws, errors, defects, glitches, bugs or malfunctions (collectively, "Defects") in our AI/ML software platform, failure of our software platform to perform as expected, connectivity issues or user errors can result in lower than expected return on investment for customers, damage to property, personal injury and significant safety concerns, each of which could materially and adversely affect our results of operations, financial condition or reputation.
+Real or perceived design flaws, errors, defects, glitches, bugs or malfunctions in our AI/ML Software Platform, failure of our AI/ML Software Platform to perform as expected, connectivity issues or user errors can result in lower than expected return on investment for customers, personal injury or property damage and significant security or safety concerns, each of which could materially and adversely affect our results of operations, financial condition or reputation.

-The design, development and marketing of our AI/ML software platform involve certain inherent risks.
-Real or perceived design flaws, errors, defects, glitches, bugs, malfunctions, connectivity issues in our software platform, unanticipated use of our software platform, user errors or inadequate disclosure of risks relating to the use of our software platform, among others, can lead to injury, property damage or other adverse events.
-We plan to conduct extensive testing of our software platform, in some instances in collaboration with our customers, to ensure that any such issues can be identified and addressed in advance of commercial launch of the platform.
+The design, development and marketing of our AI/ML Software Platform involve certain inherent risks.
+Real or perceived Defects, connectivity issues, unanticipated use of our software platform, user errors or inadequate disclosure of risks relating to the use of our software platform, among others, can lead to injury, property damage or other adverse events.
+We plan to conduct extensive testing of our software platform, in some instances in collaboration with our customers, to ensure that any such issues can be identified and addressed in advance of commercial launch.
 However, we may not be able to identify all such issues or, if identified, efforts to address them may not be effective in all cases, and our product testing may not be adequate.
 We plan to conduct investigations, where applicable, to identify the cause or causes of incidents and, when appropriate, implement changes to testing protocols or to the systems and solutions to prevent such incidents from reoccurring.
 However, any implemented improvements may not fully prevent similar or other incidents in the future.
-Moreover, because of the size and weight of the third-party systems that may in the future use our AI/ML software platform, and the nature and variability of the environments in which we expect this software to be used, adverse events relating to the use of our software platform could include significant injuries or even death.
+Moreover, because of the size and weight of the third-party systems that may in the future use our AI/ML Software Platform, and the nature and variability of the environments in which we expect this software to be used, adverse events relating to the use of our software platform could include significant injuries or even death.
 To the extent that Defects or connectivity issues are discovered during or after the development of the platform, we may experience delays in the development and/or sale of the platform while the issues are resolved.
 If the issues cannot be adequately resolved, production of the platform may not occur and/or resume.